xenral/litepanel/src/app/dashboard/components/showcase/README.md

 # Component Showcase

-This page demonstrates all the enhanced UI components and fixes that have been added to the LiteControl project.
+This page demonstrates all the enhanced UI components and fixes that have been added to the LitePanel project.

 ## 🎯 Issues Fixed